oliviergimenez/wolf_content_analysis/README.md

-# Wolf in newspapers: Content analysis of Nice Matin / Le Monde articles
+# Wolf in newspapers: Content analysis of French articles

 Contains R code (with French comments I'm afraid) to perform content analyses of local and national French newspapers (namely, Nice Matin and Le Monde) on wolf.
 Unfortunately, I cannot share the data yet, you'll have to wait for the publication.
 Hope this is helpful somehow, anyway.